🌱 Amy X. Lu

 CPCProt uses contrastive learning to learn a parameter-efficient way of embedding proteins, and performs competitively with large language models.

-SciBERT model trained on medical notes generates biased sentences given the ethnicity of a patient.
 Hurtful Words: Quantifying Biases in Clinical Contextual Word Embeddings

-ACM Conference on Health, Inference, and Learning (CHIL), 2020 (Spotlight)
+[Spotlight] ACM Conference on Health, Inference, and Learning (CHIL), 2020

 Paper / arXiv / Poster / Code